 Chants and Mantra – Ep25

-Warming-up for some deadlift training with breath-work and mantra, Adam shares and performs the ‘Anusara Invocation’ mantra along with a few Sanskrit to English translations of the mantra.
+Warming-up for some deadlift training with breath-work and mantra, and sharing/performing the ‘Anusara Invocation’ mantra along with a few Sanskrit to English translations of the mantra.

 Namah Shivaya Gurave